netlands/PhotoSync/README.md

 If you use git to pull updates rename config.json to **config.local.json** to keep local defaults between updates.

-The config file alows you to set some defaults.
+The config file allows you to set some defaults.

 ## Start